ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 There are two main things that we need to do differently in this version of the code compared to our original implementation.
-Firstly note that the code is largely unchanged, except for the introduction of a new function called `make_positions_parallel`, and that we have changed the call signature of the original function to just accept `args` instead of `ra, dec, nsrc`.
+Firstly note that the code is largely unchanged, except for the introduction of a new function called `make_stars_parallel`, and that we have changed the call signature of the original function to just accept `args` instead of `ra, dec, nsrc`.
 ~~~
-def make_positions(args):
+def make_stars(args):
     #unpack the arguments
     ra, dec, nsrc = args
 # was
-def make_positions(ra, dec, nsrc=NSRC):
+def make_stars(ra, dec, nsrc=NSRC):
 ~~~
 {: .language-python}
 We'll come back to why we changed this in a minute.

-The new function (`make_positions_parallel`) that we create is what I call the driving or wrapper function, and it is the one that handles all the multiprocessing.
+The new function (`make_stars_parallel`) that we create is what I call the driving or wrapper function, and it is the one that handles all the multiprocessing.
 The new function has the same call signature as the old function, but adds a new parameter called `cores` which has a default value.
 This means that the new function can act as a drop-in replacement for the old one.
 Within the new function we need to do the following: